emreoztr/File-Compression-with-C/README.md

 # File-Compressor-with-C
 Write "make" to Terminal to start the program, there is an example reference.txt

-A homework from my second year.
+A homework from my first year.

 Program using Huffman Coding Tree method to compress the file.
 Takes the information from the "reference.txt" and creates a Huffman Coding Tree, then program creates "encoded.dat" file which is